Gulf of Alaska: Two Oceans Meet, But Do Not Mix

 About Gulf of Alaska

-Gulf of Alaska is an arm of the Pacific Ocean and covers an area of approximately 592,000 square kilometers (228,000 square miles).
-The gulf is surrounded by beautiful and rugged landscapes that attract tourists from around the world and one of the USA’s attractions.
+Gulf of Alaska refers to an arm of the Pacific Ocean and occupies about 592,000 square kilometers (228,000 square miles).
+The gulf is surrounded by scenic and rocky landscapes that draw tourists worldwide and one of the USA’s attractions.
+The Gulf of Alaska is a rich marine environment that hosts numerous fish species, such as salmon, halibut and cod.
+It also holds significant marine mammals like sea otters, seal and whales.

 Gulf of Alaska’s Hidden Mysteries